 Visit the Ferry Landing: You can find loads of things to do at the Coronado Ferry Landing.
 From shopping to dining or just chilling at the little beach and watching the boats go by.
+Our favorite little coffee shop, Coronado Coffee Company is located here.
 Finally, it has the best San Diego skyline views.

 Take a Gondola Ride: Cruise the Coronado Cays with this Venetian-style gondola ride.
-Packages start at $119 and you can find more information on booking here.
+Packages start at $119.

-Take a Trolley Ride: The Old Town trolley tour goes throughout Coronado and is a great way to see all of the island in a short amount of time.
+Take a Trolley Ride: The Old Town trolley tour goes throughout Coronado and is a great way to see all of the islands in a short amount of time.

-Rent Bikes: One of the best ways to experience the island is by renting bikes.
+Rent Bikes: For the easiest way to do San Diego sightseeing is by renting bikes.
 Being that the island is only 1.5 miles long it’s super easy to view all of it within an hour or two on bikes and you truly get to see the charm of this island.
 Also, you can have the optimal beach cruiser experience.

 Have a picnic in Spreckels Park: Spreckels Park is located on Orange Avenue and is a great place to post up with a picnic.
-In the summer on Sunday they have a concerts series and you can check out the schedule here.
+In the summer on Sunday, they have a concert series and you can check out the schedule here.

 Go to the beach: Coronado has tons of beaches to visit.
 The most famous one is Coronado Beach.
 Silver Strand State Beach, dog beach. and Silver Strand Beach.